w3f/Grant-Milestone-Delivery/evaluations/DAuth_2_PieWol.md

 </details>

 ## Differences between delivery and application
-In the notes for the 2. milestone you changed the content of some deliverables in comparison to the application.
-Whats the reason for this?

 # License
 You stated that the grant deliveries will be released under Apache 2.0 license but for the SDK no license can be found.